 A Closer Look at Implemenation, March 2012

 Over the past year, 36 states have begun or continue efforts to implement the Skills Certification System.
 All are at different points on their journeys.
 There is no “one size fits all” for implementation, but there is benefit in hearing about the progress, common issues and strategies for success each site has adopted into their plan.
-This webinar discusses:
+This webinar discusses the current state of play regarding national roll-out of the Certification System and a “Year One Progress Report” and facilitated discussion from leaders in Iowa and Nevada.

 National Fund for Workforce Solutions: Engaging Industry to Achieve Workplace Credentials and Skilled Certification Pathways, January 2012